yolo-mpd

 mpdcontrol.sh

 Select whether you want to choose a playlist, or by album, artist, or genre.
-Clears playlist, adds what you chose, starts playing.
+Clears playlist (IF YOU USE THE SWITCH -c), adds what you chose, starts playing.
 The SSH version is for exactly that, especially if you don’t have pick on that machine.

 Optionally, if fzf is installed on the system, it will seamlessly substitute that program in, with the option to select multiple entries at once (use TAB).